siddhiwanzkhade/Adaptive-VisualTokens-/README.md

 ## Experiments

-### Experiment 1 — QLoRA Quality Recovery
+### Experiment 1 — Fine-Tuning Vicuna for Compressed Visual Inputs

-QLoRA was used to adapt Vicuna to compressed visual inputs.
+QLoRA fine-tuning was applied to help Vicuna adapt to the reduced visual-token sequence.

 ```text
 Frozen compressed model: 49%